Annulus - also known as the annular space, is the space between the well's borehole and the outside of the well casing.

 Casing (well) - casing is a physical separation placed into a borehole that protects the well from the surrounding ground collapsing in.
 Casing is typically made of either steel or plastic pipe sized according to the requirements (4", 6" and up) of the well.

-Cone of depression – the affects of an operating well pump on its unconfined aquifer, creates a cone shaped depression as the higher water in the aquifer moves to balance the water table.
-The horizontal distance the cone of depression extends outward from the well is considered its radial area of influence and should not extend into a neighbouring well’s cone of depression.
+Cone of depression - the affects of an operating well pump on its unconfined aquifer, creates a cone shaped depression as the higher water in the aquifer moves to balance the water table.
+The horizontal distance the cone of depression extends outward from the well is considered its radial area of influence and should not extend into a neighboring well's cone of depression.

 Cribbing - any of a number of materials (wood, rock, concrete) placed around a dug well to prevent the ground from collapsing in on the well.